 The standard Spectrum screen memory has the pixel display file located at addresses \$4000 to \$57FF, and the attributes file located at addresses \$5800 to \$5AFF.
 The ordering of the lines within the display file does not follow a logical progression down the screen but instead follows the distinctive sequence often seen when a loading screen is being read in from cassette.
 This sequence splits the display into 3 areas of 8 rows, with each area ordered by the pixel line positions within the rows.
 In contrast, the attributes file is ordered in a logical progression starting from the top row.
 To understand why the display file uses such an apparently odd layout requires an examination of how each memory location within it is addressed.
-The diagram below shows the addressing schemes for the standard display and attribute files:
+The diagram that follows shows the addressing schemes for the standard display and attribute files.

-A15 , A 0 Display file: 0 1 0 A1 A0 L 2 L LO R2 R1 R0 C4 СЗ C2 C1 C0 Attributes file: 0 1 0 1 1 0 A1 A0 R2 R1 R0 C4 ဗ C2 ū C0
+15 14 13 12 11 10 9 8 7 6 5 4 3 2 1 0 Display file: 0 1 0 A1 A0 L2 L1 LO R2 R1 R0 C4 C3 C2 C1 C0 Attributes file: 0 1 0 1 1 0 A1 AO R2 R1 R0 C4 C3 C2 C1 C0

 The area number is specified by bits An, the row number within an area by bits Rn, the pixel line number within a row by bits Ln and the column number by bits Cn.
 It can be seen that the lower 8 bits are identical between the display file and the attributes file, and this approach was used since it simplified the picture generation logic inside the ULA.
-Note that the A0 and A1 bits never both hold values of 1, and thus the display file and the attributes file do not overlap.
+Note that the A0 and A1 bits never both hold a value of 1, and thus the display file and the attributes file, and the attributes file can never overlap.

-The new display modes provided by the SPECTRA interface use an addressing scheme for the display file that is in essence identical to that used by the standard Spectrum screen, differing only with regard to the additional support for a second screen.
+The new attribute modes provided by the SPECTRA interface use an addressing scheme for the display file that is identical to that used by the standard Spectrum screen.
 However, the addressing schemes used for the various display mode attribute files are different.
-A relationship between them and the display file can be seen by examining address lines A8 to A12, which shift by one bit position to the right each time the colour resolution is halved.
+A relationship between them and the display file can be seen by examining address lines A8 to A12, which shift by one bit position to the left each time the vertical colour resolution is doubled.
 It becomes clear that although the standard attributes file (row mode) visually appears to be a logical progression, it can actually be thought of as an extreme case of the 'odd' sequence seen in the display file.
-The addressing schemes for the new display modes are shown below.
+The addressing schemes for the new attribute modes are shown below.